Skip to main content

 192.168.1.100 hawkra.yourcompany.local

 Replace 192.168.1.100 with the server's actual IP address and hawkra.yourcompany.local with the value you set for APP_DOMAIN in your .env file.
+The docs. subdomain is required for the documentation site.

 warning